sbates130272/linux-p2pmem/Documentation/driver-api/pci/p2pdma.rst

 :c:func:`pci_p2pmem_find()` to obtain a published P2P memory provider that is supported (behind the same root port) as all the clients.
 If more than one provider is supported, the one nearest to all the clients will be chosen first.
-If there are more than one provider is an equal distance away, the one returned will be chosen at random.
+If more than one provider is an equal distance away, the one returned will be chosen at random.
 This function returns the PCI device to use for the provider with a reference taken and therefore when it's no longer needed it should be returned with pci_dev_put().